 I also wanted to ask him about the wasp sting reactions I’d had in 2014/2015.
 I had never been stung in my life and then was stung three times in less than a year’s span (thanks, universe!).
 Each reaction was worse than the last.
 I sure didn’t know this was all signs of mast cell disease.

 By the time I saw him I was a mess.
 I was more sick than I’d been my entire life and I was getting worse by the day it seemed.
-My hair had been falling out, my weight was never healthy (I was always underweight), I had huge black shiners under my eyes, my gut was killing me constantly, etc. It was BAD.
+My hair had been falling out, my weight was never healthy and at the time I was bloated from swelling (I was almost always underweight in between the swelling), I had huge black shiners under my eyes, my gut was killing me constantly, etc. It was BAD.

 He listened very intently to my laundry list of symptoms and sent me home with two epipens and instructions to use them.
 He went ahead and ordered food allergy testing and did a lung function test that showed I have reduced lung function.

-He ordered a tryptase test but it came back normal.
-I was exhibiting a lot of symptoms that pointed towards the possibility of mastocytosis, so next was the first bone marrow biopsy.
+He said he’d never heard of that happening and ordered a tryptase test but it came back normal.
+I was exhibiting a lot of symptoms that pointed towards the possibility of mastocytosis, including a possible urticaria pigmentosa spot, so next was the first bone marrow biopsy.
 It came back with a hit on the CD25, although it was minor, but it did show up which sent me into a tailspin.

 All I could think about after that was the flat, discolored and intensely itchy patch on my labia, of all places, that flared up every time I flared from head to toe with mast cell degranulation symptoms (again, thanks, universe!).